Last Updated on September 19, 2020 by worldoftravelswithkids

-Munduk is a nature lover’s paradise, and Munduk for families is a great Bali destination.
+Munduk Bali is a nature lover’s paradise, and Munduk for families is a great Bali destination.
 It is high up in the Balinese mountains, the air is cool and fresh, and there is plenty to do.

-We love to hike; but everyone we asked looked askance when we asked for advice on trekking in Munduk for families.
-Most people thought that the treks were too hot/hard for a six year old.
+We love to hike, but everyone we asked looked askance when we asked for advice on trekking in Munduk for families.
+Most people thought that the treks were too hot/hard for a six-year-old.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 We had given up on the idea when one evening our daughter serendipitously selected a restaurant called Made’s Warung.
-With delicate fresh flavors it was some of the best Indonesian food that we ate!
+With delicate fresh flavors, it was some of the best Indonesian food that we ate!
 It turns out, the chef was a guide by day!
 The next day we set out with Made leading us along narrow trails to the Red Coral and Melanting Waterfalls (also referred to as Munduk or Laangan Waterfall).
-At around 40 metres high it is the highest, or among the highest, waterfalls in all of Bali!
+At around 40 meters high it is the highest, or among the highest, waterfalls in all of Bali!

 We won’t fudge the story – it was a steep walk down three hundred steps down and an equally hard walk back up the top of the mountain!
 Miss 6 was a real trooper she had no trouble doing this walk, Mumma had more trouble carrying a 16kg baby on her back!
 He was happy to walk part of the way, but slow going!

 We completed the loop in a hot and sweaty three hours.
 It was mentioned that we would be able to swim at the bottom of one waterfall, but it was really quite rough and we decided it wasn’t for kids.
-Overall, hiking in Munduk for families was quite challenging but enjoyable.
+Overall, hiking in Munduk Bali for families was quite challenging but enjoyable.

 We were enormously glad we had Made accompanying us!
 There were plenty of people lost on the trails.
 This would be part of the adventure if you didn’t have two kids, but we were very happy to know where we were going.
 Plus, having a guide gives you some welcome perspective.

 Apart from the spectacular waterfalls, it was a culinary walk.
-We saw harvesting of cloves, nutmegs, and a range of spices.
+We saw the harvesting of cloves, nutmegs, and a range of spices.
 This is when world schooling really comes into play – what followed was an enjoyable conversation with Made about the Dutch East Indies being the Spice Islands; and that spices were as valuable as gold (Or that trading can work in many currencies, not just gold or money).